Two-dimensional categorified Hall algebras: Introduction

 In the Betti case, Davison \cite{Davison_character} defined the Betti cohomological Hall algebra of $X$ by using the Kontsevich-Soibelman CoHA formalism and a suitable choice of a quiver with potential.
 In \cite{Padurariu_CoHA}, the author generalizes such a formalism in the G-theory case.
 Thus, by combining the two one obtains a Betti K-theoretical Hall algebra.
 We expect that this is equivalent to our realization of the Betti K-theoretical Hall algebra.
 Finally, our approach defines the de Rham K-theoretical Hall algebra of $X$.

-By using the formalism of Borel-Moore homology of higher stacks developed in \cite{KV_Hall} and their construction of the Hall product via perfect obstruction theories, we obtain equivalent realizations of the COHA of a surface by \cite{KV_Hall} and of the Dolbeault CoHA of a curve \cite{Sala_Schiffmann, Minets_Hall}.
+By using the formalism of Borel--Moore homology of higher stacks developed in \cite{KV_Hall} and their construction of the Hall product via perfect obstruction theories, we obtain equivalent realizations of the COHA of a surface \cite{KV_Hall} and of the Dolbeault CoHA of a curve \cite{Sala_Schiffmann, Minets_Hall}.
 Moreover, we define the de Rham cohomological Hall algebra of a curve.